Complete Helix Mattress Review

 They recently revamped completely their offering, after working thoroughly on their customers’ feedback of the past 4 years.

 The company believes that mattresses should be customized to the individual, and asks customers to fill out an online questionnaire – disclosing key details about their body form, sleeping position, firmness preference and more.

 Based on the results of the “Find Your Match” profile, Helix will recommend the mattress most likely to provide the best overall experience.

-The available options include regular mattresses with 6 different combinations of firmness and cushioning, one variant built especially for heavier people and a dual solution to accomodate partners with different needs.
+The available options include regular mattresses with 6 different combinations of firmness and cushioning, and one variant built especially for heavier people.
 See below for the details.

 What Type of Mattress is the Helix?

 The Helix is the ‘Pinterest’ of mattresses.
 That is to say, if ever there were such a thing as a DIY memory foam mattress – this would be it.

 Each mattress is made using ‘dynamic foam’, which is really the company’s own type of memory foam.

 But, it doesn’t end there, they also use high-grade polyfoam and pocketed microcoils.